dbohn0824/UMW-SERVE-2025/README.md

 Spring 2025 authors: Dylan Bohn, Luke Busch, Jackson Carmack, Mariel Couvillion, Marshall Denson, Katie Heyn, Avi Lewers

 ## User Types
-There are two types of users (also referred to as 'roles') within Step VA.
+There are 3 types of users (also referred to as 'roles') within SERVE.
 * Admins
+* Superadmins
 * Volunteers

-Admins can create and edit events, view and approve sign-ups, and view sign-ups and volunteer hours.

-Volunteers can create and edit their profile, sign up for events, check-in and check-out of events, and view their hours.
-Volunteer accounts can be archived by the Admin if the account is no longer in use.
+Admins can generate reports over a specified date range, register new volunteers, archive volunteers, vizualize volunteer data over a specified date range, export volunteer data as a CSV file, view the check-in status of all volunteers and check-in or check-out volunteers.

+Superadmins hold all the powers of an admin, and additionally are able to create/delete staff accounts, and permenently delete volunteers from the system.

+Volunteers view their total hours, check-in/check-out, download a form to sign up for volunteering and they can send a message to all superadmins, requesting to recieve a letter of proof of service.

 There is also a root admin account with username 'vmsroot'.
 The default password for this account is 'vmsroot'.
 This account has hardcoded Admin privileges.
 It is crucial that this account be given a strong password and that the password be easily remembered, as it cannot easily be reset.
 This account should be used for system administration purposes only.